-If the defendant appears at the pretrial hearing admits fault, case over.
-And that way, the case can settle right away.
-So in that case, no trial takes place.
-But if the defendant is broke, the plaintiff can agree to payments.
-Then the court may enter a stipulation.
+So, in that case, no trial takes place.
+But if the defendant appears, loses the case, and is broke, with no insurance, the plaintiff can agree to payment terms and have the court sign off.
+This is called a stipulation between the parties, which is entered by the court.
 So this will make the terms and conditions to settle legally binding.

-If the defendant denies the claim at the hearing, the judge asks why.
+The judge asks why if the defendant denies the claim at the hearing.
 And if the accused fails to have a valid defense, the judge will tell them.
 Because of this, the court will advise them a judgment could go against them.

 If a valid defense exists, the judge may order mediation.
 If the judge orders mediation, it could happen at the courthouse.
 Often it takes place at the time of the pretrial hearing.
-Most of the time mediators our volunteers.
+Most of the time, mediators are volunteers.

 What Will Occur at the Trial?

-If the date gets set for the final hearing/trial, you should get prepared.
+You should prepare if the date gets set for the final hearing/trial.
 Preparing includes having all of the evidence you will present at trial.
 Also, it lists any documents.
 And it lists the witnesses you intend to call to testify.

 The judge will request that both the plaintiff and the defendant tell the facts.
 They must also show all of the evidence and proof.
 The witnesses will testify.
-Then the judge will weigh the testimony, facts of the case and evidence.
-So in the end, the court decides who won the case.
+Then the judge will weigh the testimony, case particulars, and evidence.
+So, in the end, the court decides who won the case.

-In fact, the judge may see no reason to ask any questions.
+The judge may see no reason to ask any questions.
 The small claims trial is informal.
-And the judge will attempt to get all of the facts from both parties.
+And the judge will attempt to get all the facts from both parties.
 So he can make a fair and accurate decision in the case.

-Conducting yourself right is important.
-Some other suggestions include:
+Conducting yourself right is essential.
+Some other suggestions include the following: